Synchronize branches with Guidewire VCS

 Where:

-• <remote_branch_name> is the name of a remote branch on which the code is available in the remote repository.
+For examplesourceorgwmanaged.<remote_branch_name>is the name of a remote branch on which the code is available in one of the repositories.

-Push the code from your local setup to a specified remote repository
+Push the code from your local setup to one of the two repositories

-To push the code from your local branch to the specified remote repository, run the following command:
+To push the code from your local branch to one of the two repositories, run the following command:

 git push <remote_name> <local_branch_name>:<remote_branch_name>